What is On-page SEO?

 The most important thing to think about is giving your customers the best possible user experience (UX) by keeping up with and correcting indexing issues.

 A monthly check-up with an SEO audit report will find crawlability and indexing problems.
 Eliminated indexing issues can be time-consuming, but it is critical to the website, the customer experience, and indexing.

 I hope you find this article helpful.
-If you found it a bit to technical hire a professional SEO to assist with finding and correcting crawlability and indexing issues on your website.
+If you found it a bit too technical hire a professional SEO to assist with finding and correcting crawlability and indexing issues on your website.

 It is an investment, but can not you afford to upset your clients when they can't find what they are looking for on your website.
 What is a sale worth to you?
 Measure what you could be losing?
-When you weight these two items, increased clientele, and lost clients, you will then understand how productive an SEO professional will be to your website success.
+When you weigh these two items, increased clientele, and lost clients, you will then understand how productive an SEO professional will be to your website's success.

 FYI: Google support has a wealth of information.
 I have linked to it often in this article.
 It is well worth your time to keep this link and refer to it often for updated information.